 In 2015, we completed our largest investment to date, acquiring twenty-nine hotels and the corporate assets of Duluth, Minnesota based hotelier, ZMC Hotels.
-The combined portfolio of Hall Equities Group and ZMC Hotels covers 165 properties in sixteen states.
+The combined portfolio of Hall Equities Group and ZMC Hotels now covers 127 properties in nineteen states.

 Many of today’s real estate investment and development companies are characterized as being strategic and focused, specializing in a specific product type.
 We have a different approach – we do not subscribe to the notion of specialization.
 Our passion comes from pushing the boundaries of our personal growth curve by diving into new and different market opportunities.